Ampofua/Python_Beginner_Project/README.md

 My Python Projects

-This repository contains several beginner-friendly Python projects that showcase different functionalities, ranging from encryption to simple mathematical operations and creative storytelling.
-Each project is designed to be simple, functional, and easy to understand.
+This repository contains several beginner-friendly Python projects showcasing different functionalities, from encryption to simple mathematical operations and creative storytelling.
+Each project is designed to be simple, functional, and understandable.

 Table of Contents
 Password Manager